 Here the Criterion is the shining light is the reminder.
 They are not 3 different books.

 So Similarly in 2:238 when Allah says “Be Mindful of the salawaat AND salat al-wusta”, salat al-wusta is an attribute of the salawaat, meaning THE BEST/BALANCED SALAT.
-Allah wants that ALL OF OUR SALAT SHOULD BE BEST/BALANCED (upheld in the best possible or balanced manner).
-Salat al-wusta is the pattern for EACH salat that a believer should uphold, and here in this verse does not mean another salat.
+Allah wants that ALL OF OUR SALATS SHOULD BE BEST/BALANCED (upheld in the best possible or balanced manner).
+Salat al-wusta describing the quality for EACH salat that a believer should uphold, and here in this verse it does not mean another salat.